 Change is needed

-We need a paradigm shift from the medical model of treatment that doesn't always work, we need pain resolution, not pain management or to learn to live with pain.
+You may need a shift from the medical model of treatment that doesn't always work, you need pain relief, ideas for pain resolution, not pain management or to learn to live with pain.

 Developing that New Paradigm

 The genesis of my theory began with a book “The Feeling Being” written by Dr Ian Hislop (1987) his aim to educate GP’s about the importance of stress and what was happening in a patient’s life when they develop an illness.
 I came across this book as I was doing research for my dissertation as part of my Naturopathy study in Perth, Australia.